Resources

 Compare prices from different providers

 The cost of each plan usually varies depending on factors like how much coverage is needed and where the policyholder lives (this affects mortality rates).
-To get an accurate picture of what each policy costs, look at quotes from multiple providers before making any decisions or signing up with any company.
+To get an accurate picture of what each policy costs, look at quotes from multiple providers before making decisions or signing up with any company.

 Consult your employer's HR department